evennia/evennia/docs/source/Components/Website.md

 connected.

 In the top menu you can find
-- Home - Get back to front page.
+- _Home_ - Get back to front page.
-- Document - A link to the latest stable Evennia documentation.
+- _Documentation_ - A link to the latest stable Evennia documentation.
-- Characters - This is a demo of connecting in-game characters to the website.
+- _Characters_ - This is a demo of connecting in-game characters to the website.
   It will display a list of all entities of the _typeclasses.characters.Character` typeclass and allow you to view their description with an optional image.
 The list is only available to logged-in users.
-- Channels - This is a demo of connecting in-game chats to the website.
+- _Channels_ - This is a demo of connecting in-game chats to the website.
 It will show a list of all channels available to you and allow you to view the latest discussions.
 Most channels require logging in, but the `Public` channel can also be viewed by non-loggedin users.
-- Help - This ties the in-game [Help system](./Help-System) to the website.
-All database-based help entries that are publicly available or accessible to your account can be read.
+- _Help_ - This ties the in-game [Help system](./Help-System) to the website.
+All
+  database-based help entries that are publicly available or accessible to your account can be read.
 This is a good way to present a body of help for people to read outside of the game.
-- Play Online - This opens the [Webclient](./Webclient) in the browser.
+- _Play Online_ - This opens the [Webclient](./Webclient) in the browser.
+- _Admin_ The [Web admin](Web admin) will only show if you are logged in.
+- _Log in/out_ - Allows you to authenticate using the same credentials you use in the game.
+- _Register_ - Allows you to register a new account.
+This is the same as creating a new account upon first logging into the game).

 ## Modifying the default Website